Cincinnati-Design-LAB/architour/src/content/buildings/christ-episcopal-church.md

 date_of_completion: "1957"
 style: Twentieth Century Modern
 architect: David Briggs Maxfield
-significance: >-
-  After a proposed design by Eliel Saarinen was rejected, Maxfield redesigned the church with an attempt to reinterpret Gothic design in modern terms.
 unique_features: >-
   The stained glass window at the church's entry was designed by Robert M.
   Metcalf who taught at Antioch College.